stuzzo/logger/README.md

 Monolog sends your logs to files, sockets, inboxes, databases and various web services.
 [See the complete reference](https://github.com/Seldaek/monolog)

-This library extends some Monolog's handlers and processors adding some informations such as the data or the cookies inside the request or the stack trace in a PHP script.
+This library extends Monolog's handlers and processors adding data to the record generated from processors.
+Furthermore the library improves logs format.

 ## Installation